[OS] I Hope You Like Charts: Benchmarks On 4 Clouds

 BM.Standard2.52 having approximately triple the bandwidth of the

 VM.Standard2.16 system.
-So, for now, this mystery remains unsolved – my next theory would be that something in the Golang runtime (perhaps the scheduler) has some performance degredation at high core counts and is more efficient on a machine with 32 logical cores than one with 104.
+So, for now, this mystery remains unsolved – my next theory would be that something in the Golang runtime (perhaps the scheduler) has some performance degradation at high core counts and is more efficient on a machine with 32 logical cores than one with 104.
 This is pure speculation, however.

 Using official Linux images helps pretty consistently on Oracle.
 The story is a lot more mixed on Amazon.
 I would love to know what sort of specific tuning is responsible for this, though I’m sure there are myriad kernel parameters that one might tweak to get the most out of a specific hardware configuration in a multi-tenant virtualized environment.

-Google’s automatic discounting is a significant advantage, though in my estimation, Oracle still wins on overall cost effectiveness.
+Google’s automatic discounting is a significant advantage, though, in my estimation, Oracle still wins on overall cost-effectiveness.
 The GCP instances never overtake OCI by much in the $/MQ department, and the

 VM.Standard2.16 instances have over 3x (!!) the memory.

 Amazon still takes the best overall raw performance though Azure and OCI do pop up.
-Testing OCI’s DenseIO instances with Oracle Linux and figuring out how to get NVME SSDs on Azure and GCP would likely make for more equitable all-around comparison.
+Testing OCI’s DenseIO instances with Oracle Linux and figuring out how to get NVME SSDs on Azure and GCP would likely make for a more equitable all-around comparison.
 It’s worth noting that even without NVME, the AWS instances on EBS still do pretty well.

-More importantly though, I think, I’d like to do more repeated runs on the same configurations and see what kind of consistency we’re getting.
+More importantly, though, I think, I’d like to do more repeated runs on the same configurations and see what kind of consistency we’re getting.
 Some of the results presented here are difficult to explain, but repeated runs can yield significant variation.

 Even without taking multi-tenancy into account, there are lots of factors that contribute to inconsistency.
 The language runtime comes immediately to mind – especially with garbage collection, but there are also OS tasks and other user-level programs potentially taking resources and cluttering up the CPU cache.
-Anything doing I/O is subject to the vagaries of external hardware, which is only exacerbated in the case of network mounted storage.
+Anything doing I/O is subject to the vagaries of external hardware, which is only exacerbated in the case of network-mounted storage.